shashvik/Red_Team-EDR_Efficiency/README.md

 This test is to identify the efficiency of EDR Tool to identify known malicious files by only their hashes.
 Procedure:
-1. We downloaded 15 malware samples with multiple hits on virustotal onto a test windows server and unzipped the folder.
+1. We downloaded 15 malware samples with multiple hits on virustotal onto a test server and unzipped the folder.
 2. Identify if the file was auto quarantined by the EDR and wait for an alert for the same.

+Filess malware:
+This test is to identify the efficiency of EDR Tool to identify malware during the execution phase when the indicators will be loaded into memory
+Procedure:
+1. We downloaded 5 malware samples based on different use cases like ransomware, coinmining etc which soleley run in memory or have an initialization script written in python, js and loads into memory.
+2. Identify if the malware when executed triggers anything on the edr in relation to the suspicious activity, the IOA,IOC

 Red Team Emulation Tests: